nginx/unit-docs/source/configuration.rst

     * - :samp:`options`
       - Object that defines :file:`php.ini` location and options.
 For details, see below.

-    * - :samp:`root` (required)
-      - Base directory of your PHP app's file structure.
-All URI paths are relative to this value.

     * - :samp:`script`
       - Filename of a PHP script; if set, Unit uses this script to serve any